 1. Background

 The Customer Standing Committee was established as one of the post IANA Transition entities and conducted its first meeting on 6 October 2016.
-It performs the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration as it relates to the monitoring of the performance of the IANA naming functions.
-Its mission is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
+It performs the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration as it relates to the monitoring of the performance of the IANA naming functions, currently performed by PTI.
+Its mission is to ensure continued satisfactory performance of the IANA functions for the direct customers of the naming services.

-According to the ICANN Bylaws (Section 17.3 (c )) and reflected in the CSC Charter, the ccNSO and RySG are required to review the CSC Charter (Annex A – Charter CSC version 1, October 2016) one year after the first meeting of the CSC.
+According to the ICANN Bylaws (Section 17.3 (c )) and reflected in the CSC Charter, the ccNSO and RySG are required to review the CSC Charter one year after the first meeting of the CSC.

 Starting May 2017, a small drafting team was appointed by the ccNSO and RySG to develop a Terms of Reference (ToR) for the Charter Review.
 The ToR was adopted by the ccNSO and RySG in July 2017 and is available in Annex B of this report.
 The members of the drafting team were subsequently appointed by their respective groups as the CSC Review Team: